bufbuild/buf-examples/workspace/README.md

 # Buf workspace example

+> [!NOTE]
 > You need to have the [`buf` CLI][install] installed to follow along with this example.

-This directory provides an example of a Buf [workspace] that contains multiple Buf [modules] that are meant to be consumed as dependencies by other Protobuf projects.
+This directory provides an example of a Buf [workspace][modules-and-workspaces] that contains multiple Buf [modules][modules-and-workspaces] that are meant to be consumed as dependencies by other Protobuf projects.
 There are two modules in this workspace:

 * [`observabilityapi`](./observabilityapi) defines an observability-related service.
 * [`observabilitytypes`](./observabilitytypes) defines many of the types used by the service in the `observabilityapi` module.